Chinua Achebe: Postwar academia (1971–1975)

 After the war, Achebe helped start two magazines in 1971: the literary journal Okike, a forum for African art, fiction, and poetry; and Nsukkascope, an internal publication of the university.
 Achebe and the Okike committee later established another cultural magazine, Uwa Ndi Igbo, to showcase the indigenous stories and oral traditions of the Igbo community.
-In February 1972 he released Girls at War, a collection of short stories ranging in time from his undergraduate days to the recent bloodshed.
+Achebe handed over the editorship of Okike to Onuora Osmond Enekwe, who was later assisted by Amechi Akwanya.
+In February 1972, Chinua Achebe released Girls at War, a collection of short stories ranging in time from his undergraduate days to the recent bloodshed.
 It was the 100th book in Heinemann's African Writers Series.

 The University of Massachusetts Amherst offered Achebe a professorship in September 1972, and the family moved to the United States.
 Their youngest daughter was displeased with her nursery school, and the family soon learned that her frustration involved language.
 Achebe helped her face what he called the "alien experience" by telling her stories during the car trips to and from school.
 As he presented his lessons to a wide variety of students (he taught only one class, to a large audience), he began to study the perceptions of Africa in Western scholarship: "Africa is not like anywhere else they know [...] there are no real people in the Dark Continent, only forces operating; and people don't speak any language you can understand, they just grunt, too busy jumping up and down in a frenzy".